ijborda/ijborda.github.io/content/post/subtle-ways-to-make-your-website-prettier.md

 draft = false
 +++

 Sometimes, the only thing you need to make your website better looking are few CSS and JavaScript lines.
-Here are four simple lines of code to make your website looks prettier and smooter.
+Here are four simple lines of code to make your website looks prettier and smoother.

 ## Make scroll smoother